-Woods Hole Oceanographic Institution is currently searching for a Software Engineer to join the Applied Ocean Physics & Engineering Department.
-This is a regular, full-time, exempt position and is eligible for benefits.
+Woods Hole Oceanographic Institution is currently searching for two Software Engineers to join the Applied Ocean Physics & Engineering Department.
+These are regular, full-time, exempt positions and are eligible for benefits.
 The level of this role will be determined by the selected canddiates level of education and experience.
-The candidate will be hired into a Engineer II or Research Engineer role.
+The candidates will be hired into a Engineer I, II or Research Engineer role.

 The Deep Submergence Laboratory (DSL) at Woods Hole Oceanographic Institution is looking to hire a software engineer to join our team.
 DSL designs, builds, and operates underwater robots with unique science-focused capabilities for the ocean sciences community.
 Our submersibles are used around the world in some of the deepest parts of the ocean to survey and collect scientific samples and data.
 Our development and operational goals are focused on providing the tools and assets necessary for users to investigate the world’s oceans.
 More information can be found at: https://ndsf.whoi.edu/